excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 * Update Excelsior Bootstrap framework (CSS and JS).
 * Support Blockquote block for quotation.
+* New accordion items are now closed by default on page loads.
+Added a new toggle control for the editor only to collapse and expand content for editing purposes.
 * Minor fixes and improvements.

 ### 1.0.13 (04/09/2025) ###